idekerlab/Network_Evaluation_Tools/README.md

   - _network_propagation_ - This module contains functions to help with network propagation steps used in the set-based network evaluation algorithm.

 ## Version and Dendencies
-Currently, pyNBS requires Python 2.7 - Python 2.7.13.
-Note that pyNBS may not work with Python 3.0+. pyNBS requires:
+Currently, the network_evaluation_tools package requires Python 2.7 - Python 2.7.13.
+Note that some functions in this package may not work with Python 3.0+. network_evaluation_tools requires:
   - Argparse >= 1.1
   - NetworkX >= 1.11
-  - Numba >= 0.32.0
   - Numpy >= 1.11.0
   - Matplotlib >= 1.5.1
   - Pandas >= 0.19.0